Small Groups & Covenant Groups

 What is a Small Group?

 At Christ Covenant, a small group is one dynamic of a multi-faceted ministry of discipleship and community.
-Our expectation is that, as folks are connected to the church through worship and the broad congregation.
-Then, through our life-stage communities, they will soon find a “home” in a small group!
-In general, the purpose of the Small Group Ministry within the context of Christ Covenant is to participate in the mission of the church: “developing disciples of Christ by helping people move toward spiritual maturity.”
+Our expectation is that, as folks are connected to the church through morning and evening worship and the ministries of the broader congregation, they will have an increasing sense of belonging to the local body of believers that is Christ Covenant Church.
+For members, this belonging is partly achieved through our shepherding groups, the goal of which at Christ Covenant is to know and be known by an elder.
+In order for members to go deeper into friendship, we encourage participation in a Small Group.
+We also welcome our visitors to participate in a small group.
+In general, the purpose of the Small Group Ministry of Christ Covenant is to provide a substantive context for Christians to grow in relationship with one another and to grow in faith and knowledge of our Lord Jesus Christ.
+This aligns with our mission: to be a church that is “developing disciples of Christ by helping people move toward spiritual maturity.”

 There are two types of small groups at Christ Covenant:

 Covenant Groups are typically made up of men and women, singles, couples, and/or families.
 These groups focus specifically on biblical disciple-making, accountability, encouragement, and prayer.
 Each Covenant Group is unique.
 Some groups are multi-generational.
 Other groups are primarily made up of folks who are in similar life stages.
 Typically the groups meet on a regular basis to study scripture, pray for one another, provide encouragement and support, and, often, serve together.

 Small Groups are gender specific.
 Click each title to go to the corresponding webpage with more information.

 - Men’s Ministry - The Men’s Ministry exists to build up men in the truth of God’s Word so that they would be servant-leaders in their marriages, homes, neighborhoods, and workplaces.
 The ministry regularly offers studies and discussion groups as well as fellowship gatherings for men of all ages.